Producer Company Registration

 - One of the most important benefits is that the members can easily receive credit facility for the period not exceeding 6 months and should be for business purposes only.

-- Obtaining loans and advances are made easier for farmers here, for the period of not exceeding 7 years from the date of loan taken.
+- Obtaining loans and advances are made easier for farmers here, for a period of not exceeding 7 years from the date of loan taken.

-- SFAC, NABARD, department of government, domestic and aid officers have set up financial support for this kind of company.
-NABARD has set up a ?50 crore Producer Organization Development Fund(PODF) for the benefit of farmers.
+- SFAC, NABARD, the department of government, and domestic and aid officers have set up financial support for this kind of company.
+NABARD has set up a ?
+50-crore Producer Organization Development Fund(PODF) for the benefit of farmers.

 How to Register a Producer Company

 - Step 1: To start a producer company Registration, you must require

 - Step 2: Minimum of 10 producers or 2 or more institutions.